siahmct19/AltonMillArts/pages/about.md

 ## Description
 In this weeks episode, we visited the Alton Mill Arts Centre to speak with general manager, artist, and cheesemaker Martin Kouprie.
 Co-hosts Siah McTavish and Ashley Chintan discuss the continuity and change at the heritage site as it engages with contemporary art endeavours, interactive events, and community audiences in a small town with emphasis on local identity.
+## Acknowledgments
+The creators would like to thank those involved for their time and support:

+-Martin Kouprie of the Alton Mill Arts Centre for his time and thoughtful conversation -The York University Making and Media Creation Lab for accessible workshops and equipment
 ## Links
 The following resources were used to build this sites media collection: